Genetic algorithms, Soft-decision decoding, Uniform crossover

 Soft-decision decoding is an NP-hard problem of great interest to developers of communication systems.
 We show that this problem is equivalent to the problem of optimizing Walsh polynomials.
 We present genetic algorithms for soft-decision decoding of binary linear block codes and compare the performance with various other decoding algorithms including the currently developed A* algorithm.
 Simulation results show that our algorithms achieve bit-error-probabilities as low as 0:00183 for a [104; 52] code with a low signal-to-noise ratio of 2:5 dB, exploring only 22; 400 code words, whereas the search space contains 4:5 \Theta 10 15 codewords.
 We define a new crossover operator that exploits domain-specific information and compare it with uniform and two point crossover.
 Keywords: genetic algorithms, soft-decision decoding, uniform crossover.

-Maini, Harpal; Mehrotra, Kishan; Mohan, Chilukuri; and Ranka, Sanjay, "Genetic Algorithms for Soft Decision Decoding of Linear Block Codes" (1994).
-L.C.
-Smith College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
-Paper 47.
+Maini, Harpal; Mehrotra, Kishan; Mohan, Chilukuri K.; and Ranka, Sanjay, "Genetic Algorithms for Soft Decision Decoding of Linear Block Codes" (1994).
+College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
+47.

 Creative Commons License